Minnesota Wildflowers

 Detailed Information

 [photo of flower] A single flower 1 to 2½ inches across on a stout stalk rising above the water.
-Flowers are globular, typically with 3 round bright yellow petals that may be green on the outer surface near the base, and dark red on the inside near the base, with 3 smaller green sepals separating the petals.
-In the center are numerous yellow stamens around a yellow central column, with a ring of stigma protruding at the top.
+Flowers are globular, typically with 6 round bright yellow petals that may be green on the outer surface near the base, and dark red on the inside near the base.
+In the center are numerous yellow petals with dozens of similarly shaped stamens spirally arranged around a yellow central column.
+At the tip of the column is a yellow to greenish disk that has 7 to 28 rays.

 Leaves and stems: Leaf attachment: basal Leaf type: simple

-[photo of leaves] Leaves are oval to heart-shaped, 4 to 10 inches long and about 2/3 as wide, with a rounded tip and deep cleft at the base, the lobes at the base are rounded and about half as long as the rest of the blade.
+[photo of leaves] Leaves are oval to heart-shaped, 4 to 10 inches long and about 2/3 as wide, with a rounded tip and deep cleft at the base; the lobes at the base are rounded and about half as long as the blade's midrib.
 The leaf stalks are flattened on one side, and are narrowly “winged”.
 Leaves are flat and float on the surface, but in low water conditions they rise above the water and can become wavy around the edges.

 Notes: